Measuring Depth of Matroids

 \subsection{Understanding \boldmath c$^*$-depth and contraction$^*$-depth}

+In this section, we prove \Cref{thm:contractionstarx}, establishing the relationship between c$^*$-depth and contraction$^*$-depth of matroids.
 We begin with three technical lemmas that reveal some fine details of the recursive definition of c$^*$-depth.
-These lemmas not only relate the notion to contraction$^*$-depth, but also serve as tools in later sections.
+We use these lemmas to relate c$^*$-depth to contraction$^*$-depth in this section, and also as tools to establish further structural results in later sections.

-\begin{lemma} If a matroid $M$ is a minor of a matroid~$M'$, then~$\csd(M)\leq\csd(M')\leq\cd(M')$. \end{lemma}
+\begin{lemma} If a matroid $M$ is a minor of a matroid~$M'$, then~$\csd(M)\leq\csd(M')$. \end{lemma}